All posts

 Individual transaction detailsGenerally no

-• A US bank account held through a UK-owned LLC generates reportable information that flows to HMRC automatically.
-This is not optional and cannot be turned off.
+Your US bank account generates reportable information that flows to HMRC automatically.
+You can't opt out.

-• HMRC's offshore income reporting framework covers US LLC income.
-The US-UK Double Taxation Treaty determines how income is allocated between jurisdictions, but both jurisdictions have visibility into the account.
+UK tax residents report worldwide income on Self Assessment, including US LLC income.
+HMRC's offshore income reporting framework covers it.
+The US-UK Double Taxation Treaty determines how income gets allocated between jurisdictions, but both sides can see the account.

 Important

 FATCA reporting is automatic and bilateral.
-UK nationals with US bank accounts cannot opt out.
-The US financial institution reports to the IRS, and the IRS shares data with HMRC under the intergovernmental agreement.
-UK Self Assessment obligations for foreign income and the disclosure of foreign assets are separate requirements that FATCA data exchange makes verifiable.
+The US financial institution reports to the IRS, the IRS shares data with HMRC.
+You cannot opt out.
+Self Assessment obligations for foreign income are separate requirements, but FATCA makes them verifiable.

 Get structural patterns other founders miss